airline_alliances

 Round the world fares and booking tool for travelers

-The Round the World Airline Tickets are branded fares that provide access to hundreds of destinations in 170 areas.
+The Round the World Airline Tickets are branded fares that provide access to hundreds of destinations in 170 countries.
 There are three types of Oneworld Round the World trips.

-Explorer (a continent-based fare) helps passengers travel from city to city, as well as from continent to continent.
+Explorer (a continent-based fare) allows passengers to travel from city to city and continent to continent.

-Global Explorer (a distance-based fare) grants access to an extensive list of airlines (such as Bangkok Airways, Aer Lingus, Oneworld connect partner Fiji Airways, Jetstar, Jetstar Asia, Jetstar Pacific, WestJet, Qantas, and others).
+Global Explorer (a distance-based fare) grants access to an extensive list of airlines (such as Bangkok Airways, Aer Lingus, Jetstar, Jetstar Asia, Jetstar Pacific, WestJet, Qantas, and others).

-Circle Pacific (inter-continental journey for exploring continents that border the Pacific Ocean) would benefit travelers who want to visit multiple continents without actually flying all the way round the world.
+Circle Pacific (an intercontinental journey for exploring continents that border the Pacific Ocean) would benefit travelers who want to visit multiple continents without actually flying all the way around the world.
 There are several continents passengers can choose as the starting point and the destination of their journey, such as

 • Asia (China, Cambodia, Indonesia, Hong Kong, Japan, Korea, Malaysia, Philippines, Singapore, Taiwan, Thailand, and Vietnam);